bisdn/bisdn.github.io/network_configuration/igmpmldsnooping.md

 parent: Network Configuration
 ---

-Linux acts a fully Layer 2 Multicast switch, and there are routing daemons capable of turning Linux into a Multicast router.
+BISDN Linux itself is capable of acting as a layer 2 multicast switch and with the help of frr can also be turned into a full fledged multicast router.

-Multicast group membership is handled by multicast routers and switches, using the Internet Group Management Protocol (IGMP) or Multicast Listener Discovery (MLD) protocols.
+In multicast switches and routers, the multicast group membership is managed by utilising the Internet Group Management Protocol (IGMP) or Multicast Listener Discovery (MLD).
 Both protocols report the interest of a host to receive a data stream, IGMP for IPv4 and MLD for IPv6 traffic.
-IGMP and MLD snooping is a technique that allows multicast switches to be maintain a map of which links need IP multicast transmission.
+IGMP and MLD snooping is a technique that allows multicast switches to maintain a map of which links need to receive IP multicast transmissions.

 # Linux Configuration

-As mentioned before Linux implements IGMP/MLD snooping at a kernel level, and baseboxd listens to the changes on the bridge multicast database triggered by IGMP/MLD snooping.
+Linux implements IGMP/MLD snooping at the kernel level, and baseboxd listens for the changes (netlink messages) to the bridge multicast database triggered by IGMP/MLD snooping.

-To enable multicast switching to work on a Basebox router, we connect the ports that will have Multicast receivers with a bridge.
-The bridge device then receives the IGMP/MLD notifications and baseboxd configures the new entry to the ASIC.
+To enable multicast switching in BISDN Linux, we first have to connect the ports that will have multicast senders or receivers with a bridge.
+The bridge device will then receive the IGMP/MLD notifications and baseboxd will configure the new entries on the ASIC.

-We create a bridge with the following parameters (refer to [VLAN Bridging](network_configuration/vlan_bridging.html#vlan-bridging-8021q).
+We first create the bridge with some ports attached like described above (for instructions on how to do that, please refer to [VLAN Bridging](network_configuration/vlan_bridging.html#vlan-bridging-8021q):

 ```
 7: swbridge: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP mode DEFAULT group default qlen 1000